AntoninaBolgova/portfolio/README.md

 ### Regional Sales Profitability Dashboard
 - [SQL project](https://github.com/AntoninaBolgova/portfolio/blob/main/DATA%20ANALYSIS%20BOOKING%20SITE.sql))
 Analysis was completed using only SQL.
-MoM, QoQ, RPR and Purchase Frequency metrics were pony using SQL for the Ticket booking website.
+MoM, QoQ, RPR and Purchase Frequency metrics were counted by SQL for the Ticket booking website.